MilkJug1/dotfiles/README.md

 # dotfiles
-Just a place to host my dotfiles.
+Just a place to host my configurations for the software that I use.
 This is for my system and other similar systems that I will have, so I cannot guarantee that it will work on other people's systems.

-This will be split into  2 sections, one for Hyprland and the other for Neovim.
+Software that I use:

+- Neovim
+- Emacs
+- Hyprland
+- Niri
+- Ghostty

+Soon, I will add a readme into each folder to show installation instructions, since that currently there is a lot going on.

+My Emacs config *will require* [Doom Emacs](https://github.com/doomemacs/doomemacs)

+> [!NOTE]
+> I have specific font configurations for specific apps, like Emacs and Neovim, so please, if something isn't displaying properly then check the configs for fonts.
+> I currently use fonts like Monocraft, JetBrainsMono Nerd Font, and Fira Code.

 # Hyprland